CALM Command Line Interface (CLI)

 Options:

---domain <domain>: (required) The source domain.--control-id <id>: (required) The numeric control ID.--config-id <id>: (required) The numeric configuration ID.--ver <version>: (required) The configuration version to retrieve.-o, --output <file>: Write the configuration JSON to a file instead of stdout.-c, --calm-hub-url <url>: URL to the CALM Hub instance.
+--domain <domain>: (required) The source domain.--control-name <controlName>: (required) The control name.--config-name <configName>: (required) The configuration name.--ver <version>: Version to retrieve (defaults to latest).-o, --output <file>: Write the configuration JSON to a file instead of stdout.-c, --calm-hub-url <url>: URL to the CALM Hub instance.

 Output Formatsβ